sunfounder/pico-2w-kit/docs/source/pyproject/py_water.rst

 2.14 Feel the Water Level
 =====================================

-In this lesson, we will learn how to use a **water sensor** with the Raspberry Pi Pico 2w to detect the presence of water or measure the water level.
+In this lesson, we will learn how to use a **water sensor** with the Raspberry Pi Pico 2 W to detect the presence of water or measure the water level.
 This sensor is commonly used in projects related to rainfall detection, water level monitoring, and liquid leakage alerts.

 **How the Water Sensor Works**

 The water sensor has a series of exposed parallel wire traces that detect water droplets or measure the volume of water.
 As water comes into contact with these traces, the sensor outputs an analog signal.
-The more water that comes into contact with the sensor, the higher the output value, which can be read by the Raspberry Pi Pico 2w's analog-to-digital converter (ADC).
+The more water that comes into contact with the sensor, the higher the output value, which can be read by the Raspberry Pi Pico 2 W's analog-to-digital converter (ADC).

 |img_water_sensor|